Jeez, there are sure a ton of ways to find images on the Web, as well as many places where you can find lengthy link lists to image collections.

 I’m adding these sites to the list (neither require attribution for their photos though, of course, that would be a nice thing to do):

 WP Clip Art has a whole lot of attractive clip art that “…may be used for commercial as well as personal projects without attribution or linking.”

-The Open Clip Art Library has thousands of examples of clip art that can be downloaded and used for free.
+The Clip Safari has thousands of examples of clip art that can be downloaded and used for free.

 Kathleen McGeady has written an excellent post on Teaching students about Creative Commons and appropriate use of images.

 Wylio is a new site for bloggers to find photos for their blogs.
 In seconds, it finds a Flickr Creative Commons photo, resizes it to exactly what you need, and provides an embed code, which automatically includes an attribution to the photographer..

 Free Images has 6000 original stock photos — all you have to do is credit the site when you use them.

 Finding and using public domain photographs comes from Public Domain Sherpa, and contains quite a few sources of good images that are new-to-me.
 In addition, the site offers helpful advice on using each source.

 The Noun Project “collects, organizes and adds to the highly recognizable symbols that form the world’s visual language, so we may them in a fun and meaningful way.”
 It’s really quite an impressive collection.

 PD Photo has many photos, with the vast majority being in the public domain.